Division 10-50.100:

 Permitting

-c.
-An application may be submitted to the Director for the placement of up to three banners on City-approved sign support structures (illustrated in Figure 10-50.100.090A) for the purpose of promoting a forthcoming civic or nonprofit event, a City Recreation Services event, or an event for which a special event permit has been approved by the Recreation Services Section.
+3. An application may be submitted to the Director for the placement of up to three banners on City-approved Sign support structures (illustrated in Figure 10-50.100.080A) for the purpose of promoting a forthcoming civic or nonprofit event, a City Recreation Services event, or an event for which a special event permit has been approved by the Recreation Services Section.
 Placement on these structures is reserved on a first come, first served basis up to three months in advance of the event.
-The City map that shows the locations of the sign support structures is available on the City website.

 Civic or Nonprofit Event Sign Structure

-4. Sign Walkers.
-To promote pedestrian and traffic safety, sign walkers are subject to the following time, place and manner restrictions:
+E. Standards for Sign Walkers.
+To promote pedestrian and traffic safety, Sign Walkers are subject to the following time, place and manner restrictions:

+1. Sign Walkers are not permitted in any of the following locations:

+2. Sign Walkers may not interfere with traffic or block pedestrians or bicyclists.

+3. Sign Walkers advertising for a business are only permitted to advertise during the business’s hours of operation.

+4. Sign Walker Signs shall not exceed eight square feet in area or eight feet in height when held.

+5. Sign Walker Signs that include the following are prohibited:

 a.
-Sign walkers are not permitted in any of the following locations:

-b.
-Sign walkers may not interfere with traffic or block pedestrians or bicyclists.

-c.
-Sign walkers advertising for a business are only permitted to advertise during the business’s hours of operation.

-d.
-Sign walker signs shall not exceed eight square feet in area or eight feet in height when held.

-e.
-Sign walker signs that include the following are prohibited:

-(1) Any form of illumination, including flashing, blinking or rotating lights;
+Any form of illumination, including flashing, blinking, or rotating lights;

-f.
-Spinning, waving, throwing the sign in the air or any other such erratic movement intended to attract attention is prohibited.
+6. Spinning, waving, throwing the Sign in the air or any other such erratic movement intended to attract attention is prohibited.

 A. Flagstaff Central District.